 Note: If using another type of lentils, cook according to package.

 - 2 cups salted water, brought to the boil

-But honestly, I never time the quinoa because all that you need to do is let them simmer until there is no more water left at the bottom of the pot.
-This is what I do: about half way through simmering when the water has reduced, make a small well or hole so that you can see the bottom of the pot.
-Let them cook more, checking the well from time to time.
-When there is no more water left, they are done!
+But honestly, I never time the quinoa.
+This is what I always do: Half way through simmering when the water has reduced, make a small well or hole so that you can see the bottom of the pot.
+Let it cook more, checking the well from time to time.
+When there is no more water that’s shimmering at the bottom, they are done!
 Take pot off the heat and give the quinoa a gently stir.